wuyichen24/software-engineering-abbreviations-acronyms/README.md

 - DBaaS
    - Database as a Service
 - DBMS
+   - Database Management System
 - DDD
+   - Domain Driven Design

 ### E
 ### F
 - FaaS
+   - Function as a Service

 ### G
 ### H
 ### I
 - IaaS
+   - Infrastructure as a Service

 ### J
 ### K